kelbyludwig/kel.bz/content/post/lll.md

 {{< figure src="/gs_compare.png" >}}

-Notice how the orthogonalized (grey) vectors are not pointing to a lattice "point"?
+Notice how not all orthogonalized (grey) vectors are touching a lattice "point"?
 Bummer.
-However, as I mentioned, GS is still pretty useful to understanding LLL so its not a total loss.
+However, GS is still pretty useful to understanding LLL so this is not a total loss.

 ## LLL In-Relation to Gaussian Lattice Reduction